ibm-cloud-docs/apps/tutorials/tutorial_byoc_kube.md

 Establishing a link between your app, toolchain, and repo is a step toward organizing your product assets.
 It also helps aggregate a view of your source repository with your DevOps workflow, your running app instances, and dependent services across all of your deployment targets.

-In the Connect Toolchain page, you have a few options:
+On the Connect Toolchain page, you have a few options:

 * Connect your app to an existing toolchain.
 * Connect your app to an existing toolchain that doesn't contain your repo.
 Then, connect the toolchain to your repo later.